jonrp/GMA500Helper/README.md

 ## Install and use ##

-Get the latest released binaries, extract them somewhere, copy **devcon.exe** over, and copy a shortcut to ****.
+Get the latest released binaries, extract them somewhere then copy **devcon.exe** over.
-GMA500Helper will now auto start and can be interacted with through its systray icon.
+You can now run GMA500Helper (it will show up in the systray) and configure autostart from the application itelf.

 ## Going further